thosgood/this-weeks-finds/markdown/51-100/week098.md

 higher homology and cohomology groups can be very interesting.)

-So we can - and should - think of homotopy theory as, among other things, the study of ω-groupoids, and thus a very useful warmup to the study of ω-categories.
-In my occaisional series on This Week's Finds called "the tale of n-categories", I have tried to explain why n-categories, and ultimately ω-categories, should serve as a powerful unifying approach to lots of mathematics and physics.
+So we can - and should - think of homotopy theory as, among other things, the study of $\omega$-groupoids, and thus a very useful warmup to the study of $\omega$-categories.
+In my occaisional series on This Week's Finds called "the tale of n-categories", I have tried to explain why n-categories, and ultimately $\omega$-categories, should serve as a powerful unifying approach to lots of mathematics and physics.
 In trying to understand this subject, I find time and time again that homotopy theorists are the ones to listen to.